Don't worry, we are here to help!

 If someone has released music that uses your beat without your permission or without giving you proper credit, there are few things you can do about it.

-The first thing you should do is add that work into your Songtrust account (and attach the ISRC/recording as well) so we can begin registering your share and asserting your claim on that work globally.
+- The first thing you should do is add the new song that uses your music into your Songtrust account (and attach the ISRC/recording of the new song as well) so we can begin registering your share and asserting your claim on that work globally.
 The reason you should do this is, once you work has been registered at a PRO, they will then reach out to us (your acting publisher) to let us know if our registration is in conflict with another registration they have on file for that work.

 When someone uses your beat without your permission, the most common type of conflict that will arise is a Claiming Authorship for a Work Dispute.
 In a 'claiming authorship dispute', there is a disagreement over the authorship (or original writers) of the musical work.